-It means, "This very night \\\\\

-- 2. What is the main idea of this story?

-- a.
-Store up as much money as you can, for life is short.

-- b.
-Spend money only on yourself.

-- c.
-Never ever enjoy your money or your blessings.
+from you."
+It means, "This very night you will die" 2.
+What is the main idea of this story? a.
+Store up as much money as you can, for life is short. b.
+Spend money only on yourself. c.
+Never ever enjoy your money or your blessings. d.

-- d.
 Be generous with the gifts you have been given.

-- 3. Which of these famous sayings do you think best expresses the main idea of The Rich Fool?

-- a.
-"Whoever trusts in riches will fall."

-- b.
-"Praise is not a pudding you can eat."

-- c.
-"Never encourage a fool to do wrong."
+3. Which of these famous sayings do you think best expresses the main idea of The Rich Fool ? a.
+"Whoever trusts in riches will fall." b.
+"Praise is not a pudding you can eat." c.
+"Never encourage a fool to do wrong." d.

-- d.
 "The apple doesn't fall far from the tree."

-- 4. The rich man is called a fool.
+4. The rich man is called a fool .
 Write your own definition of a "fool."

-- Fool (fül) n. 🕨 \\\\\

-- 5. Now look up the word "fool" in a dictionary and write it down.
+Fool (fül) n.
+Sample definition: A person who isn't wise.
+5. Now look up the word "fool" in a dictionary and write it down.
 Is your definition similar to the dictionary definition?

-- Fool (fül) n. 🕨 \\\\\

-- Lesson 3: A Short Parable
+Fool (fül) n. > Sample definition: A person who lacks sense.
+Yes, both sentences express the idea that a fool is someone who lacks good judgment or wisdom.